-t dodings of tippings doining Institution of Engineers, Australia Medal and 100.00 The most proficient final year (or last 2 years part-time) student in the Bachelor of Engineering (or Bachelor of Science (Engineering)) Degree courses offered by the following Schools: Civil Engineering Electrical Engineering and Computer Science Mechanical and Industrial Engineering Chemical Engineering and Industrial Chemistry Mining Engineering
+Institution of Engineers, Australia Medal and 100.00 The most proficient final year (or last 2 years part-time) student in the Bachelor of Engineering (or Bachelor of Science (Engineering)) Degree courses offered by the following Schools: Civil Engineering Electrical Engineering and Computer Science Mechanical and Industrial Engineering Chemical Engineering and Industrial Chemistry Mining Engineering Textile Technology (Engineering option only) -- --

-School of Chemical Engineering and Industrial Chemistry Abbott Laboratories Pty Ltd 100.00 Bachelor of Engineering degree course in Chemical Engineering - Year 4 Australian Institute of Energy 50.00 Best performance in a fuel subject The Australian Gas Light Company's in Chemical Engineering 40.00 Subject selected by Head of School Australian Paper Manufacturers Ltd 21.00 Subject selected by Head of School CSR Limited 50.00 Subject within the discipline of Industrial Chemistry, selected by Head of School
+Abbott Laboratories Pty Ltd 100.00 Bachelor of Engineering degree course in Chemical Engineering - Year 4 The Australian Gas Light Company's in Chemical Engineering 40.00 Subject selected by Head of School Australian Paper Manufacturers Ltd 100.00 Best result in 48.163 Instrumentation and Process Control in Industrial Chemistry.
+Subject selected by Head of School CSR Limited 50.00 Subject within the discipline of Industrial Chemistry, selected by Head of School

-Donor/Name of Prize Value \$ Awarded for

-School of Chemical Engineering and Industrial Chemistry (continued)

-Chamber of Manufacturers of New South Wales 15.00 Subject selected by Head of School Chemical Technology Society 25.00 Bachelor of Science degree course in Industrial Chemistry 25.00 Bachelor of Science degree course in Industrial Chemistry, Years 1 and 2 or Stages 1 to 4 Esso Australia Ltd 200.00 Best performance in Year 2 Chemical Engineering Institution of Chemical Engineers 100.00 and medal Best performance for the thesis in the final year, or equivalent part-time stage, of the Bachelor of Engineering degree course Shell 100.00 General proficiency in the second year or its part-time equivalent in either the Chemical Engineering course or the Industrial Chemistry course.
+Donor/Name of Prize Value \$ Awarded for School of Chemical Engineering g and Industrial (Chemistry (continued) Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School Chemical Technology Society 25.00 Bachelor of Science degree course in Industrial Chem- istry 25.00 Bachelor of Science degree course in Industrial Chem- istry, Years 1 and 2 or Stages 1 to 4 Esso Australia Ltd 200.00 Best performance in Year 2 Chemical Engineering nstitution of Chemical Engineers 100.00 and medal Best performance for the thesis in the final year, or equivalent part-time stage, of the Bachelor of Engineer- ing degree course Shell 100.00 General proficiency in the second year or its part-time equivalent in either the Chemical Engineering course or the Industrial Chemistry course.
 100.00 General proficiency in the third year or its part-time equivalent in either the Chemical Engineering course or the Industrial Chemistry course.
 100.00 General proficiency in the fourth year or its part-time equivalent in either the Chemical Engineering course or the Industrial Chemistry course.
 100.00 For a student who, in the opinion of the Head of School, has performed some meritorious activity of note either inside or outside the University.
-Simon-Carves Australia 21.00 Best performance in 48.135 Thermodynamics Stauffer Australia Limited 50.00 Subject selected by Head of School Western Mining Corporation Ltd 150.00 Best overall performance in 48.036 Chemical Engineering Laboratory I in the Bachelor of Engineering degree course 150.00 Best overall performance in 48.044 Chemical Engineering Laboratory II in the Bachelor of Engineering degree course
+Simon-Carves Australia 21.00 Best performance in 48.135 Thermodynamics Stauffer Australia Limited 50.00 Subject selected by Head of School Western Mining Corporation Ltd 150.00 Best overall performance in 48.036 Chemical Engineer- ing Laboratory I in the Bachelor of Engineering degree course 150.00 Best overall performance in 48.044 Chemical Engineer- ing Laboratory II in the Bachelor of Engineering degree course